The water carries us home, the water takes us away.

 Emphasis on sharing non-religious ancestral spirituality, deeply exploring themes of home and belonging as well as emphasis on embodied knowledege.

-Multimedia Interactive Exhibition: The Carnival on the Water will inform the themes explored in the exhibition space.
+Multimedia Interactive Exhibition: The Carnival of the Waters will inform the themes explored in the exhibition space.

 This event is conceived as a platform for archiving and sharing knowledge, with the exhibited materials drawn from both the preparation for and the duration of the festival.